harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

     │└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       ││└──────────┘       │
     └───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘└───────────────────┘

 Aight!
 We&rsquo;ve got rudimentary collision detection, game over detection and we can see that the piece preview works.
+We&rsquo;re now in a position to write a simple bot to play the game.

+<a id="org82bf1c1"></a>

+# Incredibly Advanced Tetris AI

+TODO

 # Footnotes